mattheww/gomill/gomill_docs/playoffs.rst

 -------------------

 In a playoff tournament the control file explicitly describes one or more pairings of players (:dfn:`matchups`).

-Each matchup is treated independently.
+Each matchup is treated independently: different matchups can use different board sizes, handicap arrangements, and so on.

-.. todo:: rough mention of what can be configured in a matchup?
-Expand on 'is treated independently'?
+The tournament runs until :pl-setting:`number_of_games` have been played for each matchup (indefinitely, if :pl-setting:`number_of_games` is unset).

 .. contents:: Page contents